-Currently planned key points of the proposal:
+Key points of the law:

-- Restriction of e-invoicing to domestic B2B transactions - Timetable (put up for discussion): Introduction of mandatory e-invoicing for domestic B2B transactions from 1 January 2025 onwards - New definition of e-invoice, based on the ViDA legislative proposal of the EU Commission, based on the CEN 16931 standard (Directive 2014/55/EU dated 16 April 2014) - Combining paper invoices and electronic invoices that do not meet the requirements for the new e-invoice under the new term "other invoice" and deleting the priority of paper invoices in sec.
+- On 22 March 2024, the German Parliament approved the so-called Growth Opportunities Act (Wachstumschancengesetz).
+No adjustments were made in the compromise proposal with regard to the regulations on the introduction of so-called e-invoicing provided for in the previous draft and thus the planned changes to Section 14 German VAT Act will become effective by law with some transitional regulations. - Restriction of e-invoicing to domestic taxable B2B transactions between two German resident entrepreneurs - Timetable (put up for discussion): Introduction of mandatory e-invoicing for domestic B2B transactions from 1 January 2025 onwards (for the receiving of incoming invoices in such a format, from 2026 or before optionally for outgoing invoices) - New definition of e-invoice, based on the ViDA legislative proposal of the EU Commission, based on the CEN 16931 standard (Directive 2014/55/EU dated 16 April 2014) - Combining paper invoices and electronic invoices that do not meet the requirements for the new e-invoice under the new term "other invoice" and deleting the priority of paper invoices in sec.
 14 para.
 1 sentence 7 German VAT Act - Restructuring of the obligation to issue invoices in sec.
 14 para.
-2 German VAT Act in order to be able to describe B2B invoices in the future - New specific rules of the statements on the authenticity of the origin of the invoice, the integrity of the content and its legibility - Turnover thresholds or entrepreneurs affected (put up for discussion): Staggered introduction for temporary relief for small and medium-sized enterprises, e.g. on the basis of the size of the enterprise, the invoice amount or the distinction according to the purchase of invoices or their issuing - National and EU cross-border B2B transactions are to be mapped in a uniform electronic system for transaction-related reporting - The exchange of invoices is to take place optionally either via a state e-invoice platform or via private e-invoice platforms that meet the requirements of the administration for secure transmission.
-The e-invoice platform of the issuer of the invoice carries out plausibility checks
+2 German VAT Act in order to be able to describe B2B invoices in the future - New specific rules of the statements on the authenticity of the origin of the invoice, the integrity of the content and its legibility - Timetable: Introduction of mandatory e-invoicing for domestic B2B transactions on January 1, 2025.
+An option is provided for the issuing of invoices, i.e. outgoing invoices.
+Between January 1, 2025 and December 31, 2027, transitional arrangements are foreseen for performed transactions.
+For a limited period until December 31, 2026, other invoices can be issued on paper or in another electronic format (with the consent of the recipient) instead of an e-invoice.